DocNan/SymFields/README.md

 [Chu, N. (2022).
 SymFields: An Open Source Symbolic Fields Analysis Tool for General Curvilinear Coordinates in Python.
 In: Arai, K. (eds) Proceedings of the Future Technologies Conference (FTC) 2021, Volume 1.
 FTC 2021.
 Lecture Notes in Networks and Systems, vol 358.
 Springer, Cham. https://doi.org/10.1007/978-3-030-89906-6_45]

+# Release
+The orignal version 1 of SymFields are saved in the formal release of publish 1.
+The version 2 of SymFields are will be saved as release 2.